 Two days later, grade IV cytokine release syndrome (CRS) set in – very high heart rate, low blood pressure, a fever of 105 degrees.
 I was moved to the ICU for 3 days where I was pumped full of fluids and stabilized.
 Back on the transplant floor, I began to experience CAR-T related encephalitis syndrome and experienced a dozen brain seizures.
 At that point, I was placed in a medically induced coma.
 I was in the hospital for 36 days, which included 25 days in the ICU and over a week in a coma.
 On August 15, 2018, still ensconced in the hospital, I was wheeled down to the PET CT scanner.
 Miraculously, in just 30 days, every single one of my tumors had disappeared.
 I am attaching images here that show the dramatic transformation.
 On the left is the scan just one week prior to my getting my CAR-T cells back.
 The scan on the right is one month after.

 In July, I had my 2-year post CAR-T PET scan and remain in complete remission.
 My 12 years of “scanxiety” is finally fading away as it appears, I have a durable remission.
 All of the side effects I experienced during my CAR-T hospitalization have vanished and I feel better at 60 than I did at 40!

 Since my diagnosis, I have been very involved with LLS.
 Selfishly, I knew if I raised money for them it could fuel further research that might save my life.
 LLS has invested over $40 million to date in CAR-T research.
-They were the first to fund CAR-T research at UCLA and University of Pennsylvania, where the first two FDA approved therapies were developed.
+They were the first to fund CAR-T research at UCLA and the University of Pennsylvania, where the first two FDA-approved therapies were developed.

 My son, who was in kindergarten when I was first diagnosed, left for his freshman year of college in Washington D.C. by himself the day after I was released from UCLA post CAR-T. He has his emergency medical technician certification and is an EMT at his university.